DynamoDS/DynamoPrimer/11_Web_Experience/11-3_Send_to_Web.md

 ![](images/publishing_00.png)
 >This is the customizer we are going to make.
 View this example on the [web](dynamo.autodesk.com/share/572a49033a47345a0407e803).

 To prepare your script for publishing, first decide which inputs will be accessible to users.
 Allowable inputs include sliders, numbers, strings, and booleans.
 Code Blocks and File Paths cannot be used as inputs.
-Turn off “Is Input” via the context menu on any inputs that you don’t want to be exposed in the Customizer.
+Turn off “Is Input” via the context menu on any inputs that you don’t want to be exposed in the Customizer view.
 Make sure any slider inputs have reasonable minimum and maximum values.

 ![](images/publishing_01.png)